OpenEvalProject/evals/manuscripts/elife-56738/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/56738/elife-56738-fig7-v2.jpg)

-**Figure 7.:** Drosophila CIRL adjusts mechanosensory submodalities in opposite directions.Scheme summarizing how processing of different levels of mechanical force is bidirectionally modulated by CIRL’s downregulation of cAMP production.
+**Figure 7.:** Scheme summarizing how processing of different levels of mechanical force is bidirectionally modulated by CIRL’s downregulation of cAMP production.
 Whereas low threshold mechanosensory neurons (ChOs; gentle touch) are less responsive in Cirl mutants, high threshold mechanical nociceptors (C4da neurons; harsh touch) become sensitized.

 The transient receptor potential (TRP) channel subunits NOMPC (no receptor potential, TRPN), NAN (nanchung, TRPV), and IAV (inactive, TRPV) govern mechanosensation by larval ChO neurons (Effertz et al., 2012; Lehnert et al., 2013; Zhang et al., 2013).
 The mechanically gated ion channel Piezo, the DEG/ENaC subunit Pickpocket, and the TRPN channel Painless, on the other hand, are required for mechanical nociception in Drosophila (Tracey et al., 2003; Zhong et al., 2010; Kim et al., 2012; Gorczyca et al., 2014; Guo et al., 2014; Mauthner et al., 2014).
 It is therefore conceivable that the receptor potential generated by these different mechanotransducers may be modulated in opposite directions, i.e. decreased in ChO neurons and increased in nociceptors, by cAMP/PKA (protein kinase A)-dependent channel phosphorylation.
 Matching our results in Drosophila, enhanced nociceptor activity in mammals has been linked to elevated cAMP levels.
 For example, mechanical hyperalgesia during inflammation involves cAMP-modulated HCN channels and sensitization of mammalian Piezo2 via PKA and protein kinase C (PKC)-based signalling (Emery et al., 2011; Dubin et al., 2012).
 Conversely, Gi/o-coupled receptors, such as opioid, somatostatin, and GABAB receptors, counteract cAMP-dependent nociceptor sensitization (Yudin and Rohacs, 2018).
 In addition to this second messenger pathway, Gβγ subunits of Gi/o-coupled GPCRs can directly interact with ion channels.
 Thereby nociceptor signalling can be suppressed via activation of G protein regulated inwardly rectifying K+ channels (GIRK) or by inhibition of voltage-gated Ca2+ channels (Logothetis et al., 1987; Marker et al., 2005; Bourinet et al., 2014).
 Recent work has identified that CIRL2 and CIRL3 promote synapse formation in the mouse hippocampus (Sando et al., 2019).
 While Drosophila CIRL may also shape synaptic connectivity, our results indicate that CIRL modulates the mechanically-evoked activity of nociceptors independently of such an additional function.